 Chez Papa - Ranked tops on Tripadvisor for best French in JB

-TKK Seafood - With a view to kill, the seafood's amazing
+TKK Seafood / Again - With a view to kill, the seafood's amazing

 Bliss Boutique Hotel - If you really must, this well located boutique hotel can be considered.